duneanalytics/docs/docs/api/quick-start/api-py.md

 ```

 #### Create a Dictionary of parameters
-For our example, we are creating a dictionary with just one key, the `wallet_address`.
-We will be working with a query that returns the total amount spent on gas from a given `wallet_address`.
+For our example, we're creating a dictionary with just one key, the `wallet_address`, for use in a query that returns the total amount spent on gas from a given `wallet_address`:

 ```py
 parameters = {"wallet_address" : "0xb10f35351ff21bb81dc02d4fd901ac5ae34e8dc4"}
 ```

 #### Pass the parameters dictionary to the execution endpoint
-We shall make use of the function that we just defined to achieve this.
+Now let's make use of the function that we just defined to achieve this:

 ```py
 execution_id = execute_query_with_params("638435", parameters)
 ```

-And that is it.
-Once you have this `execution_id` from the POST endpoint, you can use it with all the GET endpoints of the API, just like you would with a simple query without parameters.
+And that is it!

+Once you get the `execution_id` from this POST endpoint, you can use it with all the GET endpoints of the API, just like you would with a simple query without parameters.

 !!!
 Complete-Code
     The complete code for this tutorial is available on [this link](https://github.com/SusmeetJain/dune_api_python).